tareq1988/wp-recaptcha-integration/readme.txt

 Activated on a single site everything works as usual.

-With network activation entering the API key and setting up where a recaptcha is required is up to the network admin.
-A blog admin can only select a theme and override the API key if necessary.
+With network activation entering the API key and setting up where a captcha is required is up to the network admin.
+A blog admin can override the API key e.g. when his blog is running under his/her own domain name.

 = Known Limitations =
 - You can't have more than one old style reCaptcha on a page.
 This is a limitiation of reCaptcha itself.
 If that's an issue for you, you should use the no Captcha Form.

+- A No Captcha definitely requires client side JavaScript enabled.
+That's how it does its sophisticated bot detection magic.
+There is no fallback.
+If your visitor does not have JS enabled the captcha test will not let him through.

 - On a **Contact Form 7** when the reCaptcha is disabled (e.g. for logged in users) the field label will be still visible.
 This is due to CF7 Shortcode architecture, and can't be fixed.